huirayj/password-generator/README.md

-# password-generator
+# Random Password Generator

 # Overview
-In the following exercise, when the "Generate Password" button is clicked, the user is asked to input a desired length, whether the password would include uppercase, lowercase, numbers, and/or special characters, and then a password is randomly created based off those selected choices.
+In the following exercise, a random password was created based off the user's choice of character length and whether the password would include uppercase, lowercase, numbers, and/or special characters.
 Functions, arrays, if/else statements, "for" loops, and Math.random() were emphasized in making this project work.

 # Links
 - https://github.com/huirayj/password-generator